giuseppepalestra/giuseppepalestra.github.io/index.md

 - Facial Expression Recognition

 ## Where I was born
-I was born in Italy, in the wordeful [Apulia](https://en.wikipedia.org/wiki/Apulia) region.
+I was born in Italy, in the wordeful region of [Apulia](https://en.wikipedia.org/wiki/Apulia).

 ## Blog
 <ul>